yasindevops/Project104-Roman-numerals-conventor/README.md

 - Step 1: Download or clone project definition from `clarusway-aws-workshop` repo on Github

-- Step 2: Create project folder for local public repo on your pc
+- Step 2: Create project folder for local public repo on your pc.

-- Step 3: Write the Roman Numerals Converter Application in Python
+- Step 3: Write the Roman Numerals Converter Application in Python.

 - Step 4: Transform your application into web application using Python Flask framework